-Faucaria felina subsp. tuberculosa (Rolfe) L.E.Groen
+Faucaria tuberculosa (Rolfe) Schwantes

-USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Faucarias are mostly spring and fall growers.
-They need good drainage but with a little shade they will do just fine even with extreme heat, although they do stop growing then, and they need water every few days.
-When they lack water, as many other mesembs, the stems die and some of the rosettes are not connected to the roots by any living tissue.
-When found in time, the rosettes can be used as cuttings and keep in the shade in a barely moist medium until the temperature cools down in the fall… – See more at: How to Grow and Care for Faucaria
+They need good drainage, but with a bit of shade, they will do just fine even with extreme heat, although they do stop growing then and need water every few days.
+When they lack water, like many other mesembs, the stems die, and some rosettes are not connected to the roots by any living tissue.
+When found in time, the rosettes can be used as cuttings and kept in the shade in a barely moist medium until the temperature cools down in the fall.

-Native to South Africa (Cape Province).
+Faucaria tuberculosa is native to South Africa (Cape Province).

 - Back to genus Faucaria

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus